 After a few months of working, Jeremy feels like his boss is taking advantage of him and making him run personal errands all day.
 Jeremy tells his boss that he wants to be paid more since he is working more than the agreed-upon amount of time.
 Jeremy’s boss tells Jeremy that since he agreed to work for $100.00 a week, he would only be paid $100.000 a week.

-Even if Jeremy agreed to work for $100.00 for a 50-hour workweek, Jeremy is still protected by California wage and hour laws.
+Even if Jeremy agreed to work for $100.00 for a 50-hour workweek with a written contract, Jeremy is still protected by California wage and hour laws.
 Jeremy cannot waive California labor laws by agreement with the employer.
+And it does not matter what Jeremy’s immigration status is.

-If Jeremy files a successful lawsuit against his employer, Jeremy may be owed unpaid wages at the California minimum wage, including damages for unpaid overtime, missed rest breaks, and meal break violations.
+If Jeremy files a successful lawsuit against his employer, Jeremy may be owed unpaid wages at the California minimum wage, including damages for unpaid overtime, missed rest breaks, meal break violations, and reimbursements for certain work-related expenses.
+Otherwise, the employer is committing wage theft.

 Employees are generally classified as exempt or non-exempt to California wage and hour laws.
 Non-exempt workers include “persons employed in professional, technical, clerical, mechanical, and similar occupations whether paid on a time, piece rate, commission, or other basis.”13